 A satellite may become charged due to different physical phenomenon.
 The photoelectric effect (sunlight) may cause charging.
 If the satellite is orbiting in a high electron flux, it may acquire charge from the space environment.
-Satellites in geosynchronous orbits are particularly susceptible to this phenomenon due to their location in the outer regions of the outer radiation belt.
+Satellites in geosynchronous orbits are particularly susceptible to this phenomenon due to their location at the edge of the outer radiation belt.
 This belt is predominantly populated by electrons.
 Charging may be differential surface charging or it may be internal charging of dielectrics (insulators) within the satellite.
 The latter is more difficult to design against.

 If the charge on a satellite reaches a critical value, then a discharge can occur which may cause damage to one or more of the satellite systems.
 Of particular concern is the phenomenon termed Deep Dielectric Discharge (DDD).
-In a flux of high energy electrons, the electrons penetrate the spacecraft outer surface and bury themselevves in dielectric materials such as circuit boards and the insulation in coaxial cables.
+In a flux of high energy electrons, the electrons penetrate the spacecraft outer surface and bury themseleves in dielectric materials such as circuit boards, cable wraps, feedthroughs and the insulation around cables.
 The buildup of charge will continue until the dielectric strength of the material is exceeded (typically in excess of 100,000 V/cm), when a sudden electrical discharge will occur.
 This miniature lightning stroke can cause permanent damage in the associated or nearby circuitry.

 Various satellites have been designed specifically to explore this phenomenon, and various space weather forecasters have developed rules and models to predict DDD.
 USAF satellite operators are issued warnings when the daily electron fluence >2 MeV (electrons/sq cm/steradian/day) at geosynchronous orbit meets either of the following conditions:

 Now, the GOES electron fluence, which the Space Weather Prediction Center in Boulder, Colorado reports on their web site daily is for the electron fluence > 2 MeV.
 For the above graph to be useful, we must find a relation between the >300 keV and the 2 MeV electron populations.
 The AE-8 electron radiation belt model is the one most commonly used for examining radiation belt electron fluxes at this time.
-An examination of this model show that the relation between the two fluxes is not a simple one, and varies with position in the radiation belt.
+An examination of this model shows that the relation between the two fluxes is not a simple one, and varies with position in the radiation belt.
 However, at an L value of 6.6, which is where the geosynchronous orbit lies, the flux of >2 MeV electrons is typically two orders of magnitude below the >300 kev flux.

 For this model we have thus shifted the fluence axis by two orders of magnitude and then fitted a Lorentzian growth curve to the points to produce the model algorithm.
 The graphical model is shown below: